ZupIT/horusec-platform/README.md

 There are several ways to install horusec platform in your environment, choose the one that is most comfortable for you.

-Just remember to change the default environment variables values to the new and secure values.
+Just remember to change the default environment variables values to the new and secure ones.

 In some types of installation we use a `make` command to simplify the process.
 If you want to know everything that will be executed, take a look at the `Makefile` located at the root of the project.